-The staffing levels approved for 2023 reflect the resource requirements that support the NCUA's continued efforts to improve the examination process and enhance the efficiency and effectiveness of the supervisory process.
+The staffing levels proposed for 2023 reflect the resource requirements that support the NCUA's continued efforts to improve the examination process and enhance the efficiency and effectiveness of the supervisory process.
 The 2023-2024 budget includes funding for the NCUA to increase permanent staffing in critical areas necessary to operate as an effective federal financial regulator capable of addressing emerging issues.

-The 2023 budget supports a total agency staffing level of 1,214 positions.
-This is a net increase of 18 positions, or 1.5 percent, compared to the agency's 2022 staffing level.
+The 2023 budget supports a total agency staffing level of 1,221 positions.
+19 This is a net increase of 25 positions, or 2.0 percent, compared to the agency's 2022 staffing level.